 Mr. Al Qahtani has taken on several assignments since joining Saudi Aramco in 1983.
 Notably, in 2008, he was appointed Saudi Aramco’s Chief Petroleum Engineer.
 In 2009, he assumed the position of executive director of Petroleum Engineering & Development, where he remained until 2011, when he was appointed vice president of Petroleum Engineering & Development.
 In 2013, he was named vice president of Saudi Aramco Corporate Affairs before becoming vice President of Corporate Planning in 2014, where he was responsible for developing and overseeing the Company’s short- and long-term strategic plans.

-Mohammed holds a Bachelor of Science degree in Petroleum Engineering from KFUPM in 1988.
-He earned Master of Science and Ph.D. degrees in petroleum engineering at the University of Southern California in 1992 and 1996 respectively.
-Mohammed has also completed several leadership and management development programs, including the International Institute for Management Development (IMD) Program for Executive Development, Lausanne, Switzerland; the Saudi Aramco Management Development Seminar, Washington, D.C.; the Economics of Oil Seminar, London; the Program for Leadership Development, Bahrain; and the Oxford Energy Seminar, London.
+Mohammed earned a Bachelor of Science degree in petroleum engineering from King Fahad University of Petroleum & Minerals in 1988, followed by a master’s degree and doctorate in the same field from the University of Southern California in 1992 and 1996, respectively.
+He has taken part in several leadership and management training programs, including the IMD Leadership Program in Lausanne, Switzerland; the Saudi Aramco Management Development Seminar in Washington, D.C.; the Oil Economies Seminar in London; the Career Development and Training program in Bahrain; and the Oxford Energy Seminar in London.